Contact: Chuck McGonagle

 Specially-configured versions of Transparent Language programs, including these new languages, are available for US Government organizations, educational institutions, corporations, and public libraries.

-Last year, Transparent Language's government software, the CL-150 Technology Matrix for Critical Languages, was made available at no charge to all US Military and Government personnel and programs via the Department of Defense web portal, Joint Language University (JLU).
+Last year, Transparent Language's government software, the CL-150 Platform, was made available at no charge to all US Military and Government personnel and programs via the Department of Defense web portal, Joint Language University (JLU).

 About Transparent Language, Inc.